yext/answers-search-ui/README.md

 {
   options: [
     {
-      // Label to show next to the filter option
-      label: '5 miles',
-      // The value of the radius to apply (in meters).
+      // Required, the value of the radius to apply (in meters).
 If this value is 0, will not filter by radius.
       value: 8046.72,
+      // Optional, the label to show next to the filter option.
+      label: '5 miles',
-      // Whether this option will be selected on page load.
+      // Optional, whether this option will be selected on page load.
 Selected options stored in the url
-      // will take priority over appliedOnLoad.
+      // take priority over appliedOnLoad.
 Defaults to false.
       appliedOnLoad: false
     },
     {
+      value: 16093.4,
       label: '10 miles',
-      value: 16093.4,
       appliedOnLoad: true
     },
     {
+      value: 40233.6,
-      label: '25 miles',
+      label: '25 miles'
-      value: 40233.6
     },
     {
+      value: 80467.2,
-      label: '50 miles',
+      label: '50 miles'
-      value: 80467.2
     },
     {
+      value: 0,
-      label: "Do not filter by radius",
+      label: "Do not filter by radius"
-      value: 0
     }
   ],
 }